 Ovsdb-vswitchd pushes the flows to the kernel module for fast forwarding.
 When the first packet arrives, it goes through the kernel module, where the headers are hashed to find a flow entry.
 If the flow entry is not found, the packet goes to ovsdb-vswitchd for normal processing.
 Ovsdb-vswitchd then pushes the flow to be cached inside the module kernel.
 If a similar flow comes in, it is forwarded via the fast path inside the kernel module.
 The kernel module does not contain any of the OpenFlow tables that are known to ovsdb-vswitchd; rather, it contains the result of the different lookups in the flow tables.
 The kernel module also handles the tunneling of packets via protocols such as GRE, VXLAN, and others.

-calico
+Calico

-calico introduction
+Calico introduction

-quote from calico official website:
+Quote from calico official website:

 Calico is an open source networking and network security solution for containers, virtual machines, and native host-based workloads.
 Calico supports a broad range of platforms including Kubernetes, OpenShift, Docker EE, OpenStack, and bare metal services.

 Calico has been an open-source project from day one.
 It was originally designed for today’s modern cloud-native world and runs on both public and private clouds.
-Its reputation mostly comes from it’s deplayment in Kubernetes and its ecosystem environments.
-Today Calico has become one of the most popularly used kubernetes CNIes and many enterprises using it at scale.
+Its reputation mostly comes from its deployment in Kubernetes and its ecosystem environments.
+Today Calico has become one of the most popularly used kubernetes Container Network Interfaces (CNI) and many enterprises are using it at scale.

 Comparing with other overlay network SDN solutions, Calico is special in the sense that it does not use any overlay networking design or tunneling protocols, nor does it require NAT.
 Instead it uses a plain IP networking fabric to enables host to host and pod to pod networking.
 The basic idea is to provides Layer 3 networking capabilities and associates a virtual router with each node, so that each node is behaving like a traditional router, or a "virtual router".
-We know that a typical Internet router relies on routing protocols like OSPF, BGP to learn and advertise the routing information, and That is the way a node in calico networking works.
-It chooses BGP, because of it’s simple, industry’s current best practice, and the only protocol that sufficiently scale.
+We know that a typical Internet router relies on routing protocols like OSPF, BGP to learn and advertise the routing information, and that is the way a node in calico networking works.
+It chooses BGP as its routing protocol, because of it’s simple, industry’s current best practice, and the only protocol that sufficiently scale.

-calico uses a policy engine to deliver high-level network policy management.
+Calico uses a policy engine to deliver high-level network policy management.

-calico archetecture
+Calico archetecture